rootstrap/blog/content/useStyles: a hook to manage your styles - Agustín Prieto - EN.md

 If we summarize what useStyles does: it is a hook, which allows you to consume the styles of your application in a simple, clean and efficient way.
 So, if it appeals to you the idea of ​​improving the way you write your styles and thus generate cleaner applications, I invite you to visit the [repository](https://github.com/rootstrap/react-native-use-styles) and try it out for yourself.

-Next, we will see an example of use.

 ## Usage